Mansi-Sun/pkydrip/content/english/solution/open-field-irrigation-system/_index.md

 Providing these details allows a more accurate irrigation system design.

 **Contact the PKYDrip engineering team to discuss your irrigation project.**

+## Discuss Your Irrigation Project

+If you are planning an irrigation system upgrade or a new farm irrigation project, feel free to contact the PKYDrip team.

+Providing basic information such as farm size, pump power, irrigation zones, and water source will help us suggest a suitable system structure.